 Credit Obsolescence and Degree Completion

-No course that has been completed more than six years before the date of graduation for Masters’ students.
+No course that has been completed more than six years before the date of graduation will be counted toward a University of Redlands master’s degree.
 No course that has been completed more than six years before the time of matriculation in the program shall be counted toward a University of Redlands doctoral degree.
 Students who do not complete their degrees within the six-year completion limit may apply for a degree extension (subject to fees), up to a maximum of two years (total of eight years from the original matriculation date in the degree program).
 Students in programs that have been eliminated or drastically changed may be required to complete the degree requirements in place at the time of an approved degree extension.
 If the extension is approved, the Associate Dean will determine if the student must complete the program in place at the time of the approved extension.
 Additionally, an approved degree completion extension will extend the Credit Obsolescence the same amount of time.
 If the extension is approved, a Degree Completion Extension Fee is assessed and must be paid before any registration can take place and/or credit applied to the student’s record.

 Transfer credit acceptability is determined after admission by School of Education faculty.
 Program requirements may be waived only when the course content equates to a University of Redlands course and when obsolescence is not a factor.
 No course that has been completed more than six years before the anticipated date of graduation shall be counted toward University of Redlands programs.
 No course that has been completed more than six years before the time of matriculation in the program shall be counted toward a University of Redlands doctoral degree.

-Students seeking a service credential may transfer a maximum of 6 credits, grade B or higher required, from regionally-accredited institutions to waive program requirements.
+School of Education graduate students may transfer a maximum of 6 credits, grade 3.0 or higher required, from regionally-accredited institutions to waive program requirements.
+Transfer Credit must abide by the Credit Obsolescence and Degree Completion policy.

 Students can satisfy up to 6 elective credits with master’s or higher-level coursework in their area of study from advanced graduate work at the University of Redlands or transferred from another accredited institution.
-Coursework must have been completed within 10 years of program completion date.
+Coursework must have been completed within 6 years before the time of matriculation in the program.

 Students are expected to attend all scheduled meetings of the courses for which they are registered.
 Students who miss two consecutive class meetings or who do not abide by attendance policy outlined in the course syllabus without notifying their instructor may be administratively dropped from the course and remain financially obligated.
 Other consequences may arise as a result of enforcement of the requirements of financial aid programs.